 The sensor provides a self-test feature that allows the verification of the mechanical and electrical integrity of the accelerometer at any time before or after installation.
 This feature is critical in applications such as automotive airbag systems where system integrity must be ensured over the life of the vehicle.
 A fourth "plate" is used in the g-cell as a self-test plate.
-When the user applies a logic high input to the self-test pin, a calibrated potential is applied across the self-test plate and the moveable plate.
-The resulting electrostatic force (Fe = $^{1}/{2}$ AV $^{2}/{0}$ 2) causes the center plate to deflect.
+When the user applies a logic high input to the self-test plate and the moveable plate.
+The resulting electrostatic force (Fe = $1/2$ AV2/d2) causes the center plate to deflect.
 The resultant deflection is measured by the accelerometer's control ASIC and a proportional output voltage results.
 This procedure assures that both the mechanical (g-cell) and electronic sections of the accelerometer are functioning.